smartbch/smartbch/README.md

 This will open the metamask extension, and show the initial contract configuration.
 We need to edit the gas for our testnet to accept the transaction.
-Please select EDIT
+Select EDIT in the middle of the scren.
+Next select edit again.

 <br/>